 Beatrice Weder di Mauro was appointed as the President of CEPR in July 2018.
 The Centre's President has overall responsibility for CEPR's research programmes, policy outreach, funding and all researcher appointments.
 She works closely with the Centre's Research Director, Policy Director, Chief Executive Officer, Programme Directors, and CEPR staff to develop new initiatives and sustain existing activities.

-Her research addresses policy related questions in international macroeconomics.
-She has published widely in academic journals, including the American Economic Review, Journal of International Economics, Brookings Papers on Economic Activity, Journal of Public Economics, Journal of Development Economics and Review of Finance.
+Beatrice's research addresses policy related questions in international macroeconomics.
+She has published widely in leading academic journals, including the American Economic Review, Journal of International Economics, Brookings Papers on Economic Activity, Journal of Public Economics, Journal of Development Economics and Review of Finance.
 Recent publications have focused on reforms of the euro area, debt sustainability, cross-border banking regulation, financial integration and the global financial architecture.